xuelin-wang/edw/README.md

 are generated under .aws.
 #### Prerequisite Programs
 * JDK 8 or later
-* down lein and ensure it's executable and in your path: https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein
+* download lein and ensure it's executable and in your path: https://raw.githubusercontent.com/technomancy/leiningen/stable/bin/lein

 #### Run Locally